vantu-code/Musical-scales/README.md

 - Timing the keys to play within a fixed BPM
 - Adding all the notes that were collected on the side.
 - Get username and create leaderboard
+- Leaderboard of scales and scores
+- Timer